JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 }
 ```

-We can then build a shiny application to test the new functionality.
+We can then build a Shiny application to test the new functionality.

 ```r
 library(gio)